Total Quality Management

-Management often deludes itself that the “bottom line” is everything.
-But as Polaroid’s millionaire inventor Edwin Land cautioned: “The ‘bottom line’ is in heaven!”
+Management often deludes itself, thinking that the “bottom line” is everything.
+But as Polaroid’s millionaire inventor Edwin Land cautioned, “The ‘bottom line’ is in heaven!”

-No manager can ignore the bottom line – the key indicator of what has happened (i.e., a “lagging indicator”).
-But you need a “balanced scorecard” to measure not just how you’ve been doing, but also how well you are doing (“current indicators”) and can expect to do in the future (“leading indicators”).Then you’ll have clear picture of reality.
+No manager can ignore the bottom line – a key indicator of what has happened (i.e. a “lagging indicator”).
+But you need a “balanced scorecard” to measure not just how you’ve been doing, but also how well you are doing (“current indicators”) and how well you can expect to do in the future (“leading indicators”).
+Only then you will have a clear picture of reality.

 Finally, you can count on us to stick with you as long as you need us at your side.
-Because in the end, persistence and effective allies count, too.
+Because in the end, persistence and effective allies count, too

 Problems with just one measure of success